 As the season proceeds, until the end of August, you can see the valley of flowers going from the brightest of colours to yellowish and peachy tones.
 Since monsoon’s the best time to visit the valley of flowers, we get quite a few bookings during this period.
 Plan your stay ahead with a single click here.

-One of the most scenic treks in north India, Valley of Flowers is a must-do trek for nature lovers and adventure seekers.
+Valley of Flowers Trek is one of the most scenic treks in north India, Valley of Flowers is a must-do trek for nature lovers and adventure seekers.
 If you want to know where is valley of flowers, you’ve come to the right place to seek an answer.
 Nestled in the middle of snow clad glaciers, the valley is located at a high altitude in the magnificent Himalayas.
 The peak season for the Valley of Flowers stretches from mid-July to end of August.

 A national park in itself, Valley of Flowers is in the center of Nanda Devi Biosphere Reserve.
 Spreading across 87.5 sq. kms., the valley is located at a height of 3,658 metres.
 Full of alpine flowers in the summer season, it is a surreal paradise, surrounded by Bhyundar valley.